Weekly EMEA Base Oil Price Report

 Group I cargoes are being sold by traders based in the U.S. and also traders based in Geneva, Switzerland, and also directly from producers in Thailand.

-Group II base oils FCA, or on an RTW delivered basis U.A.E. and Oman, have prices maintained.
+Prices are unchanged for Group II base oils offered on an FCA basis or on an RTW delivered basis UAE and Oman.

 Group II, FCA or RTW UAE and Oman